canada-ca/open-source-logiciel-libre/en/directives/using-open-source-software.md

 The Chief Information Officer (CIO) of departments and agencies, or any other person named by the CIO, is responsible for the following:

 * Requiring that open source software be actively and fairly considered for all new technologies, upgrades or migrations (including cloud solutions).
-* Selecting open source software on the basis of its additional inherent flexibility, when there is no significant overall (full-lifecycle) cost (TCO) difference with closed-source solutions.
 * Ensuring that the use of open source software is compliant with its licence terms and conditions.
 * Sharing the results of the security assessment of open source software with the Government as a whole.